BestTimesToVisit.com Logo

 nature

-Venture into the less-trafficked Wild Basin area to discover a series of stunning waterfalls, including Copeland Falls and Calypso Cascades.
-The trails here are often less crowded, offering a more intimate encounter with the park's raw beauty and the soothing sounds of rushing water.
+Escape to the less-traveled Wild Basin area for a series of stunning waterfalls, including Copeland Falls and Calypso Cascades.
+The trails here are generally less crowded than in the Bear Lake corridor, offering a more intimate encounter with the park's aquatic wonders.
+The sound of rushing water is your constant companion on this serene hike.

 Best time: May-Oct